 The Farm at Prophetstown Update

-The coronavirus (COVID-19) is a new virus that has recently emerged that causes respiratory distress and disease.
+The coronavirus (COVID-19) continues to be present in our local community.
 The Farm at Prophetstown always values the health and safety of our guests and staff.
-We, along with the DNR here at Prophetstown Park, are monitoring announcements by officials from the Centers for Disease Control and Prevention (CDC), which issued a warning about the likelihood of a coronavirus outbreak and the potential need for more aggressive measures to contain it.
+We are monitoring announcements by officials from the Centers for Disease Control and Prevention (CDC).
 In addition to our usual stringent and thorough cleaning and health practices, we are adhering to the following steps issued by the CDC to help reduce the spread of the disease on our grounds and in our community

 What we are doing: